 After graduating from UF in April, I moved to Providence Rhode Island to start working as a union organizer for The American Federation of Teachers/AFL-CIO.
 Currently, I am working with graduate students at Brown University in an organizing campaign to create a graduate student union.
 It was at the Center for Latin American Studies where I was introduced to the Graduate Assistants Union (GAU-UF) by other MALAS students, and where I was able to see how much graduate students benefit from having a student union.
 The Center not only provided me with the tools to become a better scholar but it also allowed me to prepare myself for the professional work I am doing.

 I obtained my MALAS degree and a certificate in Gender and Development studies in spring 2017.
 My thesis focused on gender-based violence in Ecuador and was based on a three-month field work and four-semester interdisciplinary training at The University of Florida (UF).
 Coming from Slovenia straight to the Center for Latin American Studies, I was immediately welcomed into a stimulating environment of faculty and graduate students with strong connections to the region, who encouraged me to reflect critically on my own assumptions, role, and design of the research project that I eventually carried out in Quito.
-The MALAS program equipped me with both theoretical and practical knowledge that inspired me to me to return to Ecuador after graduation, and share my findings with groups of people from different sociocultural worlds that I was working with.
+The MALAS program equipped me with both theoretical and practical knowledge that inspired me to return to Ecuador after graduation, and share my findings with groups of people from different sociocultural worlds that I was working with.

 Based on my thesis results and the expertise of these interlocutors, we raised questions about the sociocultural constructs and discussed future possibilities.
 While I remain engaged with different UF initiatives and working groups, I am currently pursuing a Ph.D. in Anthropology at The University of North Carolina at Chapel Hill (UNC).
 I am looking forward to keep working on the project I initiated at UF that looks at different ways in which gender, ethnorace, class and environment intersect on the Ecuadorian Coast.